 You can make snow ice cream in your kitchen or backyard, on a winter camping trip, on a snowshoe hike, or even at an outdoor skating party.
-This is an easy kid's dessert recipe that's popular with children of all ages.
+This is an easy kid's dessert recipe that's popular with children of ALL ages.

 There's just one drawback — it's getting harder to find clean snow nowadays.
-When I was a youngster, Mom warned me not to eat the "yellow" snow, but now there's also a host of unseen airborne pollutants contaminating those seemingly white snowflakes.
+Back when I was a youngster, Mom had warned me not to eat the "yellow" snow, but now there's also a host of unseen airborne pollutants contaminating those seemingly white snowflakes.

+A richer version can be made using 1 cup milk and 1 cup coffee cream, if preferred.
 Ice finely chopped in a blender may be substituted if snow is unavailable or you are unsure about how clean the snow actually is.

-Whereas the snow ice cream recipe makes a treat similar to homemade ice cream, this old fashioned sugar on snow recipe makes a treat that's more like a toffee candy.
+Whereas the easy snow ice cream recipe makes a treat similar to homemade ice cream, this old fashioned sugar on snow recipe makes a treat that's more like a toffee candy.

 Nowadays, this maple candy treat is known as maple syrup on snow, maple taffy, snow taffy, or Jack wax, and in Quebec it's called la tire, which is a French-Canadian term for taffy or pulled toffee.

 Traditional sugar on snow requires maple syrup, which is derived from maple tree sap.
-The sap is harvested from maple trees in the "sugar bush" and taken to the "sugar shack," a rustic building in which the sap is boiled or "sugared off" in a large evaporator that can process over 250 gallons of sap in an hour.
+The sap is harvested from maple trees in the "sugar bush" and taken to the "sugar shack," a rustic building in which the sap is boiled or "sugared off" in a large evaporator tank that can process over 250 gallons of sap in an hour.

-During the labored process much of the water content is evaporated as steam leaving a concentrated, sweet-tasting maple syrup.
-It can take up to 40 gallons of sap to make just 1 gallon of pure maple syrup.
+During the labored process, much of the water content is evaporated as steam leaving a concentrated, sweet-tasting maple syrup.
+It can take up to 40 gallons of sap to make just 1 gallon of pure maple syrup!

-To make sugar on snow the maple syrup is further boiled to reach the "soft-ball" candy stage (about 234°F or 112°C) and then carefully poured in a thin stream or drizzled onto fresh, clean, firmly packed snow and allowed to cool.
+To make sugar on snow the maple syrup is further boiled in a pot to reach the "softball" candy stage (about 234°F or 112°C) and then carefully poured in a thin stream or drizzled onto fresh, clean, firmly packed snow and allowed to cool.

 Some New England residents enjoy eating it with doughnuts and dill pickles on the side to offset its sweetness.
 That's right, dill pickles!
-I've never tried it, but people claim it's delicious.
+I've never tried it, but some people claim it's delicious.
 I dare you to try it!

 If you cannot visit a sugar bush, you can always purchase some maple syrup and try this fun recipe yourself at home.

-Whether you try the snow ice cream recipe or make sugar on snow, you are sure to enjoy a wonderful time with your children and friends.
+Whether you try the easy snow ice cream recipe or make sugar on snow, you are sure to enjoy a wonderful time with your children and friends.
 Why not surprise your family with a fun, outdoor treat this winter?